 A defendant should try to hire an attorney with experience in the courthouse where the defendant's case is pending.
 Though the same laws may be in effect throughout a state, procedures vary from one courthouse to another.
 For example, the D.A. in one county may have a no-plea-bargaining policy with respect to a certain offense, while the D.A. in a neighboring county may have no such policy.
 Or, defense attorneys in one county may know which prosecutors are more likely to plead right before trial, as against those who will negotiate in advance.
 Local attorneys also know the police officers and how they perform in court before juries.
 Defendants should prefer attorneys who have experience with local procedures and personnel.

 A defendant should also try to find an attorney who has represented defendants charged with the same or very similar offenses.
 Modern criminal law is so complex that many lawyers specialize in particular types of offenses.
 For example, one may specialize in impaired driving, another in drug offenses, and another in white-collar crimes (generally referring to nonviolent, money-related crimes, such as tax fraud or embezzlement).

 It is perfectly appropriate for a defendant to inquire during the initial consultation about the attorney's experience.
 A defendant should not hire a lawyer who refuses to specifically discuss her experience or gives vague, unrevealing answers.

-EXAMPLE: Zach Michaels is charged with driving under the influence of alcohol (drunk driving).
-Zach might ask the lawyer he’s thinking of retaining such questions as:
+Example: Zach Michaels is charged with driving under the influence of alcohol (DUI).
+Zach might ask the lawyer who he's thinking of retaining questions such as: